Our school leads education and research in secure, people-friendly technologies that benefit our increasingly connected and data-rich world.

 Study computer science to develop expertise in software development, networked systems, information security, intelligent systems, user experience and more.

-With its central city campus at Gardens Point, QUT has been the leading provider of information technology education in Brisbane for many years.
-The School of Computer Science offers undergraduate courses in information technology, data science and games and interactive environments, as well as Masters level degrees and Doctoral research projects.
+With its central city campus at Gardens Point, QUT has been Brisbane's leading information technology education provider for many years.
+The School of Computer Science offers undergraduate courses in information technology, data science and games and interactive environments, as well as master degrees and doctoral research projects.
 It has a strong emphasis on practical and applied technologies.
-Undergraduate IT students all undertake final-year projects with one of the school's numerous industry partners.
+Undergraduate IT students undertake final-year projects with one of the school's numerous industry partners.

 Our staff